Maria Fiore

 Maria Fiore (1 October 1935 - 28 October 2004) was an Italian film and television actress.
 She appeared in 50 films between 1952 and 1999.

 Life and career

-Born Jolanda Di Fiori in Rome, in spite of a non-professional acting background, she made her film debut in a leading role, in the Renato Castellani's pink-neorealist film Two Cents Worth of Hope.
+Born Jolanda Di Fiori in Rome, despite a non-professional acting background, she made her film debut in a leading role, in the Renato Castellani's pink-neorealist film Two Cents Worth of Hope.
 Following the success of the film, she was one of the most requested actresses until the first half of the 1960s, even if often cast in stock roles of impulsive and genuine low-class girls.
 Starting from the 1970s, she focused on television, where she got several main roles in some series.

 Maria Fiore on Italian magazine Avanguardia, 1956.